microsoft/playwright/docs/core-concepts.md

 ### Evaluation

-Functions passed inside `page.evaluate` can accept parameters.
+Functions passed inside
+[page.evaluate(pageFunction[, arg])](./api.md#pageevaluatepagefunction-arg) can
+accept parameters.
 These parameters are serialized and sent into your web page over the wire.
 You can pass primitive types, JSON-alike objects and remote object handles received from the page.

 Right: